Jacques Demers

-Jacques Demers (born August 25, 1944) is a former Canadian Senator, former broadcaster and former professional ice hockey head coach.
-After a lengthy coaching career in the World Hockey Association and in the National Hockey League, Demers became an analyst for Montreal Canadiens games on RDS.
-On August 27, 2009, he was nominated by Prime Minister Stephen Harper to fill the Canadian Senate seat vacated by Yoine Goldstein.
+After his coaching career ended, Demers became an analyst for Montreal Canadiens games on RDS.
+On 27 August 2009, he was nominated by Prime Minister Stephen Harper to fill the Canadian Senate seat vacated by Yoine Goldstein.
 Senator Demers represented the Conservative Party in the Senate until December 2015 when he resigned from the Conservative caucus in order to sit as an Independent.
-On his 75th birthday on August 25, 2019 Senator Demers left his position as Senator.
+On his 75th birthday on 25 August 2019, he left his position as Senator.